 Ancient Roman Literature and Satire

-To show annoyance could only be expected to attract even more attention and sniggering and no-one was spared as Julius Caesar himself found out.
-His own soldiers would jokingly shout things like “Romans, hide your wives away – the great adulterer returns!”
+Showing annoyance could only be expected to attract even more attention and sniggering and no-one was spared irrespective of status, as Julius Caesar himself found out: His own soldiers would jokingly shout things like “Romans, hide your wives away – the great adulterer returns!”